chanakaeshan/sri-lanka-weather/README.md

 # Sri Lanka Weather App 🌦️

 A modern web application for viewing real-time and forecast weather data tailored for Sri Lanka.
-Built primarily with TypeScript, this project aims to provide users with accurate, up-to-date weather information through an intuitive and responsive interface.
+Built primarily with TypeScript, this project aims to provide users with accurate, up-to-date weather information through an intuitive and responsive interface

 ## Features